What are Dental Crowns?

 There aren’t any specific measures you need to take to ensure the longevity of a crown.
 But you do need to maintain a good oral regimen so that the tooth under the crown remains healthy and free of bacteria.
 This means brushing twice and flossing daily.

-The cost of dental crowns varies depending on your location and the material used for the crown.
+The cost of dental crowns varies on your location and the material used for the crown.
 For example, gold crowns are less expensive than full-porcelain crowns.
 Some dental insurance plans may cover a part of the dental crown’s cost.
-Be sure to make an appointment and consult the clinic beforehand to see if your plan covers the cost.
+Be sure to consult the clinic beforehand to see if your plan covers the cost.